-Land and Maritime Earth Stations On Mobile Platforms (ESOMPs) are operating in Ka-band Fixed Satellite Service (FSS) non-Geostationary (NGSO) satellite systems.
+Land, Maritime and Aeronautical Earth Stations On Mobile Platforms (ESOMPs) are operating in Ka-band Fixed Satellite Service (FSS) non-Geostationary (NGSO) satellite systems.
 The ECC Report 184 [1], adopted in February 2013 examined the regulatory and technical aspects applicable to the use of ESOMPs operating in Ka-band GSO networks, making references to similar developments in the C-band and Ku-band where mobile terminals have operated for many years in Geostationary (GSO) FSS networks, under certain technical and regulatory conditions.
-While the ECC Report 184 [1] examination included Land, Maritime and Aeronautical ESOMPs operating Ka-band GSO networks, this Report however, limits its examination to the equivalent regulatory and technical aspects applicable to the use of Land and Maritime ESOMPs operating in Ka-band NGSO satellite systems.

 With the technical conditions given in this Report, ESOMPs may be treated in a similar fashion to uncoordinated FSS earth stations.
-This Report offers a technical analysis similar to that carried out in the ECC Report 184 [1] for GSO ESOMPs, and recommends that ESOMPs should be authorised in the Ka-band frequencies already identified by CEPT administrations for the operation of uncoordinated FSS earth stations, with the necessary technical conditions to ensure protection of other satellite and terrestrial services.
+This Report offers a technical analysis similar to that carried out in the ECC Report 184 [1] [for GSO ESOMPs, and recommends that ESOMPs should be authorised in the Ka-band frequencies already identified by CEPT administrations for the operation of uncoordinated FSS earth stations, with the necessary technical conditions to ensure protection of other satellite and terrestrial services.

-This Report identifies certain technical, operational and regulatory requirements that may be included in an ECC Decision on Ka-band ESOMPs operating to FSS NGSO satellite systems.
+This Report identifies certain technical, operational and regulatory reguirements, of which some are already included in ECC Decision (15)04 [34] on Ka-band ESOMPs operating to FSS NGSO satellite systems.
 Such technical requirements are necessary to ensure, among other things, that ESOMPs antennas maintain a high pointing accuracy and do not cause interference to other satellite networks and systems.
 It should be noted that, in the case of NGSO satellite systems, the pointing accuracy also takes into account that the ESOMPs antenna will need to track the NGSO satellites as they move across the sky.
 Furthermore, in some cases, for example where one country has authorised a particular band for uncoordinated FSS earth stations and another has authorised the same band for fixed service networks, cross-border interference issues could potentially occur.
-To address these issues, for maritime ESOMPs a Power Flux Density (PFD) threshold applicable to the low-water mark of the territory of an administration is necessary and for aircraft ESOMPs a PFD threshold at the ground applicable to the territory of a country is needed.
-This Report identifies the applicable PFD thresholds to be met by maritime ESOMPs.
+To address these issues, for maritime ESOMPs this version of the report finds that a Power Flux Density (PFD) threshold applicable to the low-water mark of the territory of an administration is necessary.
+CEPT have also performed and submitted studies to ITU that advocate a combination of an e.i.r.p. density limit together with a minimum distance which was used as a basis for the decision under WRC-19 Al1.5 to adopt a minimum distance of 70 km from the low water mark of coastal state and a maximum e.i.r.p. density of 24.44 dBW/14 MHz.
+This matter will be further considered in future revisions of this report and ECC Report 184 [1].
+For aircraft ESOMPs a PFD threshold at the ground applicable to the territory of a country is needed.
+This Report identifies the applicable PFD thresholds to be met by maritime and aeronautical ESOMPs.